-- Income Support - Income based Jobseekers Allowance (not contribution based) - Income related Employment Support Allowance (not contribution based) - Guaranteed Pension Credit - Working Tax Credit with an income of £16,385 or less - Child Tax Credit with an income of £16,385 or less - Universal Credit (excluding awards of £0.00) - Housing Benefit - The applicant must have occupied the property for a minimum of 1 year prior to the application date and only one Home Repair Grant will normally be awarded within any 5 year period. - All identified significant risks must be included in the application.
+- Income Support - Income based Jobseekers Allowance (not contribution based) - Income related Employment Support Allowance (not contribution based) - Guaranteed Pension Credit - Working Tax Credit with an income of £16,385 or less - Child Tax Credit with an income of £16,385 or less - Universal Credit (excluding awards of £0.00) - Housing Benefit - Council tax support - The applicant must have occupied the property for a minimum of 1 year prior to the application date. - Only one Home Repair Grant will normally be awarded within any 5 year period - Where Category 1 Hazards (as determined by Part 1 of the Housing Act 2004) are present and have been identified by a Housing Standards Officer following a Housing Health and Safety Rating System assessment.

-- Essential repairs to the external structure of the dwelling likely to present a significant risk to the occupant or passers by. - Other works to the fabric of the building to remove a significant risk to the occupier or passers-by. - Work to replace a failed and unrepairable installation for the supply of hot water or heating (only in cases where the applicant is not eligible for a grant under any other available scheme) - Replacement or repair of leaking water service pipes for which the applicant is responsible. - Replacement of dangerous gas piping. - · Replacement of failed or dangerous electric wiring. - Replacement of defective drains for which the applicant is responsible. - Replacement of unhygienic or unusable sink, WC, bath or wash hand basin.

-The grant will not cover routine maintenance work, for example, replacement windows.
+- Essential repairs to the external structure of the dwelling likely to present a significant risk to the occupant or passers by. - Other works to the fabric of the building to remove a significant risk to the occupier or passers-by. - Work to replace a failed and unrepairable installation for the supply of hot water or heating (only in cases where the applicant is not eligible for a grant under any other available scheme) - Replacement or repair of leaking water service pipes for which the applicant is responsible. - Replacement of dangerous gas piping. - Replacement of failed or dangerous electric wiring. - Replacement of defective drains for which the applicant is responsible. - Replacement of unhygienic or unusable sink, WC, bath or wash hand basin. - The grant will not cover routine maintenance work, for example, replacement windows.